yaakovLowenstein/hx-requests/docs/guide/forms.rst

     {{ user.last_name }}

 Notes:
+    - 'user_info_form' in the template tags is the name of the :code:`HXRequest` that these requests will be routed to (see below)
     - :code:`object` is equivalent to an instance in a Django form.
 In the :code:`get` it's used to set the initial of the fields.
 In the :code:`post` it's the object that is getting updated.
     - An :code:`include` is used so that it can be reused below as the :code:`POST_template` in the :code:`HXRequest`.
     - The user in :code:`user_info.html` comes from the context of the view.